digas99/wanikani-undo/README.md

 Correct answers cannot be undone.

+### Skip Answer
+While doing reviews, if you don't know an answer to either a reading or a meaning, you can skip it, by either clicking the **Don't Know (?)** button next to the Undo button, or by clicking **Enter** when the text input is empty.
+This will mark the answer as wrong, but you won't need to write anything.

+This feature has a 1.5s delay for every subject to avoid missclicks while hiting Enter to get a new subject.

 ### Disable Extension:
 You can disable this extension in real time, meaning, if you decide you don't want to be able to undo your answers, even if in the middle of a review session, you either click the extension icon, within the page, in the top right corner, or use a shortcut key (default is 'X')

 The same thing goes for enabling it.

-### Skip Answer
-While doing reviews, if you don't know an answer to either a reading or a meaning, you can skip it, by either clicking the **Don't Know (?)** button next to the Undo button, or by clicking **Enter** when the text input is empty.
-This will mark the answer as wrong, but you won't need to write anything.

 ### Shortcut Keys:
 There a few shortcut keys that allow you to interact with some features through your keyboard.
 The default shortcuts are:
 - **U**: Undo a wrong answer
 - **X**: Disable/enable extension in real time
 - **Esc**: Remove cursor from answer input and stop typing
-- **Enter**: Skip answer when you don't know it (only if the answer input is empty)
+- **Enter (⏎)**: Skip answer when you don't know it (only if the answer input is empty)
-- **Space:** Put cursor back into answer input
+- **Space (⎵)**: Put cursor back into answer input

 ### Settings:
 The extension popup has a few settings that can be managed.